 Putting things away in a specially designed place is essential.
 As with any storage solution, the ability to retrieve the item stored easily is the ultimate goal.
 One key design feature that can be overlooked when designing a walk-in is lighting.
 The art of retrieval only works if you can see everything.
 Multi-directional spotlights and accent lights within drawers will all help.
 Allow room for a full-length mirror that is well lit.

 Wendy Newman, Interior Designer

 Walk-in wardrobes add a fabulous feature to a bedroom, which should look equally as good on the inside, as they do on the outside.
-The character of walk-in’s very much depend on personal choice, so - if you’re uber organised you may want plenty of display shelving, with the addition of glass tops and draws, for things like lingerie, ties and socks.
+The character of walk-ins very much depends on personal choice, so - you may want plenty of display shelving, with the addition of glass tops and draws, for things like lingerie, ties and socks.

-For the less so, concealed compartments that are mirror-fronted add a rather more spacious look.
-Lighting is also key, as you want to be able to see everything perfectly.
-Include back lighting for shelves, spot-lights in the ceiling or, a statement pendent light centrally positioned can do wonders.
+For the less so, concealed compartments that are mirror-fronted add a somewhat more spacious look.
+Lighting is also vital, as you want to be able to see everything correctly.
+Include backlighting for shelves, spot-lights in the ceiling or, a pendant statement light centrally positioned can do wonders.
 Over-sized mirrors and a chaise long can add even more glamour and practical purpose.

 Laura Basham and Alex Moxham Jones, Interior Designers at Stella Mannering and Company

 Some incredible tips there from the expert interior designers!
-If you are now ready to start furnishing your walk in wardrobe then make sure you check out our dressing table mirrors.
+If you are now ready to start furnishing your walk in wardrobe, then make sure you check out our dressing table mirrors with lights.